top of page

 About Phillipa

-She is the Founder/CEO of GOD n Me International, a faith-based social enterprise equipping and inspiring others for spiritual intimacy, transparency, and destiny.
-Her blog, godnme.org, was named one of the "Top 10 Black Christian Blogs, Websites, Newsletters To Follow in 2019“ by Feedspot.com.
-In Spring 2022, Phillipa published her first book, GOD 'n You: Finding Your Place in Forever.
-She also completed the licensing and ministerial requirements at the Potter's House School of Ministry in Dallas, Texas.
+In Spring 2022, Phillipa published her first book, GOD 'n You: Finding Your Place in Forever. and completed her licensing and ministerial requirements at the Potter's House School of Ministry in Dallas, Texas where she currently serves.

 She is the proud parent on one adult son, Kenneth.